FRANCISN007/Second-Semester-Exams/README.md

-THis is the my Second Semester Examination Project on Medical Appointment Application from Alschool Africa
+THis is my Second Semester Examination Project on Medical Appointment Application from Alschool Africa